 Through our specialty tracks, students may acquire a sophisticated understanding of particular substantive areas of law usually gained only after years of practice or through advanced legal study.
 The three track programs focus on Litigation Law, Patent Law, and Regulatory Law.
 Students pursuing a track will take a number of courses in the particular area of specialization and write a thesis.

 Alternatively, students may pursue one of the law school's concentrations.
-We offer concentrations in Technology Law, Corporate and Securities Law, Patent Law, Homeland & National Security Law, general Intellectual Property Law, International Business Law, Litigation Law, Regulatory Law, Communications Law, Personal Law, Criminal Law, International Business Law, Legal & Economic Theory, and Tax Law.
+We offer concentrations in Technology Law, Corporate and Securities Law, Antitrust Law, Patent Law, Homeland & National Security Law, general Intellectual Property Law, Immigration Law, International Business Law, Litigation Law, Regulatory Law, Communications Law, Personal Law, Criminal Law, International Business Law, Legal & Economic Theory, and Tax Law.
 Students who choose to specialize will begin to take the electives that are required in each of the specialization programs during the second year.

 The majority of our students will pursue the General Law Program, picking and choosing electives as their interests develop.